Screen time: Behavioral impact

 Screen use has been implicated with a slew of behavioral effects, especially in children.
 The primary effect is an increase in sedentary activity.
 Approximately 47% of American children spend 2 or more hours per day on screen-based sedentary activities.
 Research results indicated children who had high amounts of screen time had delayed white matter development, decreased ability to rapidly name objects, and poorer literacy skills.
-It has been proven that there is a negative relationship between an increase in screen time and behavioral problems in young children.
-In these preschool aged children (between the ages of 0 and 5 years old) with over four hours of screen usages a day was shown to have 1.76 times more likely to have behavioral and conduct problems.
+Preschool aged children (between the ages of 0 and 5 years old) with over four hours of screen usages a day were shown to be 1.76 times more likely to have behavioral and conduct problems.
 This is in contrast with the 25.5% who reported at least 20 minutes of physical activity per day for a week.
 Additionally, the likelihood of a child participating in physical activity has been shown to decrease with increasing screen use.
 Screen use can also affect interpersonal skills.
 UCLA researchers reported that sixth-graders who went five days without screen use were significantly better at reading human emotions than sixth-graders with average screen use.
-In a study done by Muppalla et al. excessive use of screen time in adolescents is linked with triggering dopamine, which is a neurotransmitter that acts as a reward system in the brain.
-Leading to these children developing attention deficits, like ADHD (attention deficit hyperactivity disorder) and developing addictive tendencies on these young children.
+In a study done by Muppalla et al., excessive use of screen time in adolescents is linked with triggering dopamine, which is a neurotransmitter that acts as a reward system in the brain.
+Leading to these children developing attention deficits, like ADHD (attention deficit hyperactivity disorder) and developing addictive tendencies in these young children.
 In a literature review done by Anderson et al. (2017), children who have extensive exposure to particularly violent media are at risk of developing aggressive behaviors and a desensitization towards violence.
-Researchers reviewed longitudinal studies, meta-analysis, experimental and cross sectional studies from the past 60 years, focusing on video game violence.
+Researchers reviewed longitudinal studies, meta-analyses, experimental and cross-sectional studies from the past 60 years, focusing on video game violence.